aahlenst/virtomate/docs/man/virtomate-guest-run.rst

 Description
 -----------
-:program:`virtomate guest-run` runs *program* with the given *arguments* in *domain*. *program* is started by the QEMU Guest Agent running in *domain* on behalf of :program:`virtomate guest-run`.
+:program:`virtomate guest-run` runs *program* with the given *arguments* on *domain*. *program* is started by the QEMU Guest Agent running on *domain* on behalf of :program:`virtomate guest-run`.
 The results of the program are returned as JSON message with the following structure:

 .. autoclass:: virtomate.guest.RunResult
    :members: